How Much Will Google Ads Cost My Tree Care Company?

 - either your time or someone else’s time to create and manage your campaign.

-If you hire an agency / AdWords specialist to manage your campaign for you, they’ll either charge you a flat monthly fee or a percent of your total ad spend.
+If you hire an agency / Google Ads specialist to manage your campaign for you, they’ll either charge you a flat monthly fee or a percent of your total ad spend.
 And you’ll generally pay the agency regardless of how well your campaign works.

-So how do you determine the right AdWords budget for your tree care company?
+So how do you determine the right Ads budget for your tree care company?

 PHASE 1: TESTING